Band Night is June 6

-The Port Chester-Rye Union Free School District is proposing a $79.95 million capital project that will go before voters on March 28, 2017.
+The Port Chester-Rye Union Free School District voter approved a $79.95 million capital project on March 28, 2017.
 This initiative, developed with the guidance of a community-driven Bond Advisory Committee, will address critical building needs.
 It’s a forward-thinking plan that will create improved learning spaces to best serve our growing student body.
 Community members, including those with civic organizations, arts groups, athletic teams and more, will also be welcome to utilize these spaces.

 Smaller class sizes improve student outcomes by providing more time for teacher instruction.
 More class offerings lead to more engaged learners, improved graduation rates, and higher college acceptances.

 The capital project additionally includes facility upgrades for athletics and the arts.
-The proposed new high school gymnasium would increase capacity for instruction, while bringing competition space up to State High School Association standards.
-This would enable the district to host state tournament and championship games.
+A new high school gymnasium will increase capacity for instruction, while bringing competition space up to State High School Association standards.
+This will enable the district to host state tournament and championship games.
 New full size rehearsal spaces for the award-winning band and choral programs will make space for greater educational programming on the presently overused auditorium stage.

 All in all, this plan will raise the academic profile of the Port Chester-Rye Union Free School District across all grades and student abilities.